Abdullah Muzakir Walad: Military

 After the proclamation of independence, Walad joined a pro-Indonesia militia group, Lasykar Rakyat, in Ingin Jaya and served as a company commander.
 He held this position while he was working as a teacher and school principal.

 Later, he resigned as a teacher and school principal and joined the military.
 He participated in Sumatran Army Police Officer Training in Bukittinggi and graduated in 1946 with the rank of captain for being the best graduate.
 On 25 April 1947, Walad enlisted in Division X of TRI and served as Commander of Section-VIII/Army Police.

 In June 1947, Daud Beureu'eh created Indonesian National Army in Aceh, Langkat, and Karo Military Region and Walad was appointed Commander of Police Army Division X in Kutaraja.
 At that time, Walad held the rank of major.
 After that, Abdullah Muzakir held various military positions, such as Commander of the Langkat and Tanah Karo Military Police Corps and Commander of Battalion IV CPM Sumatra.

-Walad honorably discharged from the military in 1952 with the rank of Lieutenant Colonel.
+Walad was honorably discharged from the military in 1952 with the rank of Lieutenant Colonel.
 Nevertheless, he was still entrusted to carry out tasks related to the military.
-In 1961, he was appointed as a member of Delegation 28, which was tasked to negotiate with Daud Beureuh to end the Darul Islam insurrection in Aceh.
+In 1961, he was appointed a member of Delegation 28, which was tasked to negotiate with Daud Beureuh to end the Darul Islam insurrection in Aceh.